tahoe-lafs/magic-folder/docs/usage.rst

 .. code-block:: console

-   $ magic-folder --config ./foo add --author-name alice-laptop ~/Documents
+   $ magic-folder --config ./foo add --author alice-laptop ~/Documents

 There are some other options that can be specified.
 The above will create a new magic-folder named ``default`` (we could decide differently with ``--name docs`` for example).
 Any changes we make locally will be signed as ``alice-laptop``.
 Files from other devices are downloaded into ``~/Documents`` and any files we add or change in that local directory will be uploaded.
+Note that deleting a file in ``~/Documents`` will record a new "deleted" version in Tahoe Grid and not actually remove data from it.

 We can also specify ``--poll-interval`` to control how often the daemon will check for updates (by default this is 60 seconds).